JanInquisitor/Amazing-Numbers/README.md

 # Amazing Numbers

 ## Introduction
-Amazing Numbers is a program that can provide you with various properties of numbers.
-You can input a single number, a range of consecutive numbers, or a list of properties to search for.
-The program will then output the requested properties of the given numbers.
+Amazing Numbers is a console-based program that provides information about different properties of numbers.
+The program can process requests for a single number, a list of consecutive numbers, or a list of numbers with specific properties.

 ## How to use
 To use the program, simply run it from the command line or terminal.
 You will be prompted to enter a request.
 You can enter any of the following requests: